Shwetasp463/SmartResumeAnalyzer/README.md

 forthebadge made-with-python
 Python 3.6

+The proposed resume analyzer using NLP aims to enhance the existing system by incorporating four key modules.
+Firstly, the "Resume Score" module evaluates resumes by analyzing various factors such as skills, experiences, and education, providing a quantitative assessment of candidate suitability for a given job.
+Secondly, the "Skill Recommendation" module utilizes NLP techniques to identify gaps in candidates' skill sets based on job requirements and recommends relevant skills for enhancement.
+Thirdly, the "Resume Writing Tips" module offers personalized feedback and suggestions to candidates, helping them optimize their resumes for improved visibility and effectiveness.
+Lastly, the "Career Recommendation" module leverages NLPpowered analysis of candidate profiles to suggest potential career paths or job opportunities aligned with their skills, experiences, and aspirations, thereby providing valuable guidance for professional development and advancement.
+This comprehensive approach not only streamlines the recruitment process but also empowers candidates to enhance their employability and career prospects

 Source
 Extracting user's information from the Resume, I used PyResparser Extracting Resume PDF into Text, I used PDFMiner.